aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* `string`

-Name of the identity as it appears in AWS SSO console, or the name to be given to a user in IAM_AUTHENTICATED.
+Required Name of the identity as it appears in AWS SSO console, or the name to be given to a user in IAM_AUTHENTICATED.

 ---